WICG/webmonetization/docs/explainer.md

 > payment pointer for her account is `$secure-wallet.example/~alice`. <p>For
 > privacy reasons Alice might also get the payment pointer
 > `$secure-wallet.example/db74f8b4-d6a0-4489-a021-e785e5efb229` or be able to
-> generate new addresses on demand (this would be a feature of her Web
+> generate new addresses on demand (this would be a feature of her WM receiver).
-> Monetization receiver).

 ### Add &lt;meta&gt; Tag to Website Header